alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Special Faculty - Postdoctoral Researcher</a>.
-Department of Statistics & Data Sciences, Carnegie Mellon University.
+subtitle: <a href='#'>Research Fellow</a>.
+Department of Statistics, University of Michigan, Ann Arbor.

 profile:
   align: right